paracrawl/keops/administrators.md

 ### Sign up
 When you are invited to KEOPS, you will get an invitation link.
 If you follow that link, you will be able to sign up.

 Fill the required fields and click on _Sign up_.
 This will create your evaluator account.
-From now on, you can sign in using your email and password
+From now on, you can sign in using your email and password.

+Instead of an invitation link, you could get an invitation token.
+This token will look like this:

+    5d4404fb9f66a

+On the Sign up screen, fill the _Access Token_ field with this token.

 ![Sign up screen](screenshots/guide/signup.png)

 <a name="tasks"></a>

 ## Managing tasks and projects
 Projects group tasks which are somehow related.
-A task must __always__ belong to a project, so projects may contain only one task, if there is no related ones.
+A task must __always__ belong to a project, so projects may contain only one task.
 When creating a project, you will be asked for a name and a description.
 Use this information to correctly identify your projects.

 Tasks group sentences which should be evaluated in the same way.
 You can create tasks once you create the project they belong to.
 When creating a task, you will be asked for:
 * __Mode__: the way this task should be evaluated.
 Refer to the [modes](#modes) section for more information.